 Is it possible to receive a state pension from several different European country?

-Yes, you can receive a pension from many different countries, as long as you have contributed according to the rules of the system.
+Yes, you can receive a state pension from many different countries, as long as you have contributed according to the rules of the system.
 Indeed, it is something that an increasing number of people are doing nowadays as they tend to move around more often than they did in the past.

 Every country in the European Economic Area and the European Union has its own rules and regulations, including the age at which you can receive your retirement pension and the minimum number of years which have to be contributed.
 However, if you have only worked a few years in these countries the years contributed are put together and each country pays its proportional part.

 Recently, there’s been much of talk about expatriates making back payments into their state pension.
 What is your experience of this?

 The typical UK expatriate living in Spain will have worked earlier in the UK and in all probability will have already built up a considerable number of years of contributions to the UK system.
 However, upon leaving the UK and arriving in Spain, National Insurance (NI) contributions become voluntary and, in my experience, the vast majority of expatriates give no further thought to their UK state pension until they realise that they are within sight of retirement age.

 Many retirees have been pointing to the inadequacy of the UK state pension and these people have campaigning for a non means-tested state pension of 175 pounds per week.
 However, a married couple’s full state pension is currently 171.92 pounds – not too far away from the pension that is being demanded by many lobbyists!